SDGraph: Multi-Level Sketch Representation Learning by Sparse-Dense Graph Architecture: Experiments

 \myvalue{0.068}

-Examples of generated sketches are presented in \Cref{gen_vis}.
-We compare our generation results with those produced by SketchRNN \cite{skhrnn} and SketchKnitter \cite{skhknitter}.
-The “GT” row shows instances randomly sampled from the QuickDraw “test” subset.
+Examples of generated sketches are presented in \Cref{fig:gen_vis}, where the “GT” row shows instances randomly sampled from the QuickDraw “test” subset.
 In addition, we conducted a qualitative assessment by requesting ChatGPT to evaluate the generated sketches.
+From results in \Cref{fig:gen_vis}, it can be observed that the sketches generated by SketchKnitter tend to contain a large number of spatially dispersed strokes, suggesting weak control over stroke continuity (SketchKnitter is reproduced by the official code\footnote{\url{https://github.com/wangqiang9/SketchKnitter}}).
+The fragmented and broken strokes may arise from the design of SketchKnitter’s pen-state prediction module.
+Specifically, SketchKnitter predicts the pen state by applying MLPs to the point-wise features produced by the denoising network.
+However, these features are primarily optimized for noise estimation in the diffusion process, and may not sufficiently encode stroke-level geometric continuity.
+In contrast, SDGraph explicitly groups points belonging to the same stroke into a single structured representation, thereby avoiding this issue.

-From results in \Cref{gen_vis}, It can be observed that the sketches generated by SketchKnitter tend to contain a large number of spatially dispersed strokes, suggesting weak control over stroke continuity.
-Nevertheless, the overall object contours are more discernible compared to those generated by SketchRNN.
-In contrast, SketchRNN performs relatively well when generating sketches with a small number of strokes, but struggles to produce coherent results for sketches with a higher number of strokes, often resulting in single-stroke outputs.
-Additionally, SketchRNN lacks the ability to generate strokes with cusps.
+The SketchRNN performs relatively well when generating sketches with a small number of strokes, but struggles to produce coherent results for sketches with a higher number of strokes, often resulting in single-stroke outputs.
+Additionally, SketchRNN is weak in generating strokes with cusps.
 For example, in the moon category, it predominantly generates full moon shapes, with only a few instances resembling string moons.

+SketchHealer, SketchLattice, and DC-gra2seq show improved generation quality compared with SketchRNN; nevertheless, they still exhibit noticeable artifacts such as spiral structures and repetitive strokes in certain categories (e.g., Moon and Angel).
+SP-gra2seq achieves visually appealing results overall, but its point-wise pen-state prediction remains suboptimal.
+For example, in categories such as Moon and Book, strokes that should be segmented at intermediate points are often generated as continuous strokes, leading to incorrect stroke boundaries.

-The rightmost column reports the ChatGPT evaluation results, which indicate that SDGraph generates vector free-hand sketches perceived to be of higher quality than those produced by SketchRNN and SketchKnitter.
+The rightmost column reports the ChatGPT evaluation results, which indicate that SDGraph generates vector freehand sketches perceived to be of higher quality than those produced by other investigated methods.